 Let us now proceed with some more complex and more secure machines.
-In this next illustration (fig. 126), you see a machine that represents a rather marked improvement by a Swedish cryptographic firm upon the ones shown thus far.
+In this next illustration (Fig. 126) you see a machine which represents a rather marked improvement by a Swedish cryptographic firm upon the ones shown thus far.
 It is a mechanico-electrical machine designated as Cryptographe B-21.
 Here for the first time you see a cryptographic machine provided with a keyboard similar to that on an ordinary typewriter.
 Depressing a key on this keyboard causes a lamp to light under one of the letters on the indicating bank above the keyboard.
 At the top of this machine can be seen four wheels in front of two rear wheels.
-The four front wheels are the rotating elements that drive the two rear wheels; the latter are electrical commutators that serve as connection-changers to change the circuits between the keys of the keyboard and the lamps of the indicating board.
-There isn't time to discuss in detail the internal works that control the rotating elements and ciphering wheels, of which you'll see a glimpse later, but I must show you the next step in the improvement of such apparatus, which made it possible to eliminate the really tedious job of recording, by hand on paper, the results of operation.
-This was done by means of associating a typewriter with the cryptocomponent.
-Here is a picture (fig. 127) that shows the assembly - the B-21 connected to a Remington electric typewriter, modified to be actuated by impulses from the cryptomachine.
+The four front wheels are the rotating elements which drive the two rear wheels; the latter are electrical commutators that serve as connection-changers to change the circuits between the keys of the keyboard and the lamps of the indicating board.
+There isn't time to discuss in detail the internal works which control the rotating elements and ciphering wheels, of which you'll see a glimpse later, but I must show you the next step in the improvement of such apparatus, which made it possible to eliminate the really tedious job of recording, by hand on paper, the results of operation.
+This was done by means of associating a typewriter with the crypto-component.
+Here is a picture (Fig. 127) which shows the assembly-the B-21 connected to a Remington electric typewriter, modified to be actuated by impulses from the cryptomachine.
 Of course, it was natural that the next step would be to make the recording mechanism an integral part of the cryptomachine.
-This you can see in the next picture (fig. 128a), in which the four rotating members referred to in connection with figure 126 and which control the two commutators also mentioned in connection with that figure are seen.
-The slidebar mechanism, in figure 128b, at the right, is called the "cage" or "barrel," and it controls the displacements of the printing wheel, causing the proper letter to be printed upon the moving tape seen at the front of the machine.
+This you can see in the next picture (Fig. 128a), in which the four rotating members referred to in connection with Fig. 126 and which control the two commutators also mentioned in connection with that figure are seen.
+The slide-bar mechanism in Fig. 128b, at the right, is called the "cage" or "barrel" and controls the displacements of the printing wheel, causing the proper letter to be printed upon the moving tape seen at the front of the machine.